Overview of Drug Export NOC

 The central Drugs standard control organisation (CDSCO) regulates the import and exports of the drugs in India .There are 11 ports in a different part of the country where export and import is done.
 Apart from import and export, CDSCO regulates sales, manufacturing and clinical research in India.

-Documents required for getting a Drug export License:
+Necessary Papers required for getting a Drug export License:

 - Company PAN number